irisnet/irishub/docs/modules/coin/README.md

 # Coin_Type

-##  Definition
+##  Definitions

-Coin_type defines the available units of tokens in the iris-hub system.
+Coin_type defines the available units of tokens in IRIShub.
 All the registered coin_type in the system can be used to transfer.
 The system default token in iris-hub is iris, which has following available units: iris-milli, iris-micro, iris-nano, iris-pico, iris-femto and iris-atto.
 The conversion relationship between them are as follows:

 ```
 1 iris = 10^3 iris-milli